Terry-Su/code-live/README.md

-Code-live is a great light editor that supports both **real-time coding and viewing** for Front-End developers, like CodePen or JSFiddle.
+Code-Live is a great light editor that supports both **real-time coding and viewing** for Front-End developers, like CodePen or JSFiddle.

 While writing a blog or a website, sometimes we want to add an vivid example, even including related codes.
-So, CodeViewer comes out.
+So, Code-Live comes out.
 Unlike CodePen or JSFiddle, CodeViewer is a pure Front-End project(no dynamical server), you needn't to worry about **transnational network restriction** and you're able to **custom display style** freely.

 ## Concept